AshMoseley/Stock-Prediction-App/README.md

 2. **Choose an activity**:
     - **Explore Stocks**: View financials, price data, or moving averages.
     - **Train Model**: Set the number of epochs and batch size, then train an LSTM model to predict stock prices.
-3. **View the results**: Visualize historical data, moving averages, and model predictions directly in the app.
+3. **View the results**: Visualise historical data, moving averages, and model predictions directly in the app.

 ## Project Structure